4 days left

-The Johns Hopkins University School of Education has created a Master of Science in Education degree for teachers in the alternate certification programs of TFA and TNTP.
-This program seeks to merge university learning with the real-time experience of teaching, with a focus on transformational teaching.
+The Johns Hopkins University School of Education has created a Master of Science in Education degree for teachers in the alternate certification programs of Teacher for America (TFA) and The New Teacher Project (TNTP).
+This program seeks to merge university learning with the real-time experience of teaching, with a concentration on transformational teaching.
 We are seeking qualified applicants to serve as portfolio coaches.

 Specific Duties & Responsibilities: